codehsbooks/introcs/Basic-Data-Structures/intro-to-sets.md

 ##### Finding the size of a set

-In order to find out how many elements are in the set, we can use the .size() function.
+In order to find out the number of elements in a set, we can use the .size() function.
 The following code would allow us to figure out the size of our dogs set and stores it in the variable numberOfDogs.

 ```
 var numberOfDogs = dogs.size();